Stojj2/Portfolio-Project-1/README.md

 ![Am I Responsive](docs/responsive.png)

 ## **Purpose**
 Earth To Mars is a website that aims to spread information about humanity's progress towards becoming multiplanetary.
-Most likely planet candidate today is Mars.
-This website will describe problems that exist today with living on a planet other than Earth and also have a newsletter that sends out exciting news about what is happening on Mars.
+Most likely planet candidate today is Mars.<br><br> This website will describe problems that exist today with living on a planet other than Earth and also have a newsletter that sends out exciting news about what is happening on Mars.

 ## **User Stories**